ktaggarsi/github-pages-with-jekyll/index.md

 ---

 Quick introduction about me ..
-I moved to Düsseldorf for work from Bangalore,India in October 2014.
+I moved to - for work from -,- in - -.
 When I am not working, I engage in various sports, boardgames, gardening and exploring travel destinations.